UK's Johnson says he looks forward to working with Biden on shared goals | Politics

 British Prime Minister Boris Johnson said on Saturday he looked forward to working with U.S. President Joe Biden on their shared goals, including tackling climate change.

+The White House said Biden and Johnson talked about cooperation, including through multilateral organizations, on curbing climate change and fighting COVID-19.
+Biden also conveyed his intention to "strengthen the special relationship between our countries and revitalize transatlantic ties, underscoring the critical role of NATO to our collective defense and shared values," the White House said in a release.

 A spokeswoman for Johnson said the leaders "also discussed the benefits of a potential free trade deal between our two countries."
 Britain left the European Union last year.
+Biden's call with Johnson was his first with a European leader since taking office.
 On Friday, Biden spoke to Canadian Prime Minister Justin Trudeau and Mexican President Andrés Manuel López Obrador.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)